Postural orthostatic tachycardia syndrome: Diagnosis

-POTS is a complex disorder with a multifactorial etiology, and the diagnosis of POTS is challenging.
+Diagnosis of POTS can usually take place in primary care (e.g. family doctors or GPs), but may require specialists in more complicated cases.
+Patients must show a heart rate increase of at least 30 beats per minute (or over 120 bpm) within 10 minutes of standing, and diagnosis requires symptoms without a major drop in blood pressure.
+Doctors must also rule out other conditions, such as dehydration or heart disease.

 POTS is most commonly diagnosed by a cardiologist (41%), cardiac electrophysiologist (15%), or neurologist (19%).
 The average number of physicians seen before receiving diagnosis is seven, and the average delay before diagnosis is 4.7 years.

 Diagnostic criteria

 A POTS diagnosis requires the following characteristics: